 How can I let you know I want to take part?

-to take part in the project open on 20 January 2020 and close at 9am on 2 March.
+Applications to take part in the project opened on 20 January 2020 and closed at 9am on 2 March 2020.
 We will use the information you provide to ensure that you understand the commitment we are asking for, and to recruit volunteers from across the UK and different garden types.

 What are you asking me to do?